 Stereo receivers and amplifiers can be ideal to use in your home theater system, but it is an option that is often overlooked by many people.

-We discussed in the introduction to surround sound systems, you can improve the sound in any home cinema system by adding a separate amplifier and speakers.
+We discussed in the guide to hooking up surround sound, you can improve the sound in any home cinema system by adding a separate amplifier and speakers.

 You have two main choices when looking at amplifiers to improve your TV sound - you can have a stereo amplifier/receiver for stereo audio - or an AV amplifier/receiver for multi-channel audio.

 The easiest way to improve the sound in your room is to use a simple stereo amplifier.